The Peak Magazine : Race to the Top

 This existential streak underpins almost everything the entrepreneur does, from his punishing work schedule to the improbably lofty goals he has set for the hotel business he and his two half brothers, Harry and David Tan, founded just over a decade ago.

-It explains why their Beijing-based Frontier Group, which holds the master franchise for the American hotel chain Days Inn for Greater China, is the fastest-growing mid-tier hospitality chain on the mainland.
-From just one Days Inn property in 2004, the chain has grown to around 150 today.
+It explains why their Beijing-based Frontier Group, which held the master franchise for the American hotel chain Days Inn for Greater China, was the fastest-growing mid-tier hospitality chain on the mainland.
+From just one Days Inn property in 2004, the chain has grown to around 150 today in 2014.

 Fang’s need for speed was apparent early on in his career, when the pace of his first job at an oil-trading operations company failed to feed his already-burgeoning ambition.
 It was the ’90s, and for anyone who wanted to grow an enterprise in double quick time, there was only one way to do it: Enter technology.